 Growth elements (1972) Leen Droppert

-This red and blue column by artist Leen Droppert has been standing at a public school on the Nachtegaallaan 1972 in Rozenburg since 1.
-In 2014 the columns ended up in storage because of the demolition of the outdated school building.
-Since 23 in May 2018 the Growth elements van Droppert in the grass again at a new location, the Fazantenpad.
-This work is very related to the later three columns of Growth forms (1978), which are located next to the GGD in the center of Rotterdam, at the Schiedamsedijk.
-The rhythm here is set in two, with slightly more form differences.
+This red and blue column by artist Leen Droppert has stood at a public school at 1972 Nachtegaallaan in Rozenburg since 1.
+In 2014, the columns ended up in storage because of the demolition of the outdated school building.
+Since 23 May 2018, the Growth elements van Droppert in the grass again at a new location, the Fazantenpad.
+This work is very related to the later three columns of Growth forms (1978), which are located next to the GGD in the center of Rotterdam, on the Schiedamsedijk.
+The rhythm is here in two parts, with slightly more differences in shape.